 “At last the Maris gained entrance to the Museum and they blessed it in their usual ways ending with the traditional libations of soul cakes and beer.”
 Grumpy Old Witchcraft

-It was a pleasure to do this for wonderful friends who offer an abundance of unconditional love and support.
+It was a pleasure to do this for our wonderful friends who have offered an abundance of unconditional love and support.